-A Billing Statement (tuition and fees bill) is prepared and mailed to students prior to esemester.
-Students can view their Billing Statement by logging into SONIS, which will the charges and credits, including tuition, fees, aid and loans, for a specific semester document.
-Students can access their Billing Statement in SONIS by following the step
+A Billing Statement (tuition and fees bill) is prepared and mailed to students prior to each semester.
+Students can view their Billing Statement by logging into SONIS, which will display the charges and credits, including tuition, fees, aid and loans, for a specific semester as a PDF document.
+Students can access their Billing Statement in SONIS by following the steps below:

-- 1. Log into SONIS with your Student ID number and your Pin Number - a.
-If you forgot your Pin a 'I forgot my Pin' link is located under the Login button. - b.
-If this is your first-time logging into SONIS your password is your birthdate (MMDD - 1.
-Click the "Financial" link on the left hand of the screen, and select "Billing" - 2.
-Underneath the School Year and Semester is a link called "Click here to view sta
+1. Log into SONIS with your Student ID number and your Pin Number a.
+If you forgot your Pin a 'I forgot my Pin' link is located under the Login button.

+b.
+If this is your first-time logging into SONIS your password is your birthdate (MMDDYY)!

+- 2. Click the "Financial" link on the left hand of the screen, and select "Billing" - 3.
+Underneath the School Year and Semester is a link called "Click here to view statement"

-It is the student's responsibility to routinely check their Billing Statement in SONIS to their financial obligations are met by the specified due dates.
-Tuition and fees, along other charges must be paid in full or the student must be enrolled in the Tuition Payr Plan by the published tuition and fees due date on the Academic Calendar in order to maintain continuous enrollment.
+It is the student's responsibility to routinely check their Billing Statement in SONIS to ensure their financial obligations are met by the specified due dates.
+Tuition and fees, along with other charges must be paid in full or the student must be enrolled in the Tuition Payment Plan by the published tuition and fees due date on the Academic Calendar in order to maintain continuous enrollment.